UrfiFeru/PublicVideos/README.md

 # PublicVideos
-1
+NOTE:
 Vimeo added in same player as DailyMotion.

+BUGS:
-Error when clicked on video too quickly. the content of adapter has changed but listview did not receive a notification.
+1. Error when clicked on video too quickly the content of adapter has changed but listview did not receive a notification.

-Youtube not working.
+2. Youtube player not working.
+(Dont know always or sometimes)

+Tasks:
+Find common search filters